bobby-didcoding/django_course/steps/module_6.md

 >Note: Please 'cd' into the root directory and fire up your virtual environment!

 In this module we will be writing the logic to enable users to sign up, sign in and sign out of our application.
-This will require us to write forms, views, urls and html.
+This will require us to write forms, views, URL's and Django templates.

 1) Django forms - Unless you’re planning to build websites and applications that do nothing but publish content, and don’t accept input from your visitors, you’re going to need to understand and use forms.
 This module will require 2 forms.
 Create a new file in /users called forms.py and use the following code.